SCoM text logo

 Distribution

 The newsletter is provided as a PDF file by email.
 We use a mailing list application running on the web server for the PDF distribution.
-Members can un‑subscribe or change their subscribed email address and other settings here.
+Members can unsubscribe or change their subscribed email address here: Newsletter settings.

 Articles

-Many of the newletter articles are archived on this site and the most recent are listed below.
+Many of the newsletter articles are archived on this site (usually text only) and the most recent are listed below.
 Click on one of the "Articles and back issues" date links in the Newsletter navigation dropdown or use the search facility at the top of the page to find older articles.
-Complete back issues are available for members by clicking the 'get pdf' link next to the date.
+Complete back issues with the articles and associated photographs are available for members by clicking the date link.

-* A username and password (published in the current newsletter) are required to access complete back issues.
+* A username and password (published in the current newsletter and on digital membership cards) are required to access complete back issues.